lsms-worldbank/adodown/src/vignettes/web-documenation-using-github-actions.md

 ## Step-by-step guide

-_THIS GUIDE IS A DRAFT TO BE USED IN DEVELPMENT - FOR NOW, THIS GUIDE IS EUQALLY MUCH A TODO LIST FOR THE DEVELOPMENT TEAM AS IT IS A GUIDE FOR A USER_
+If you already have an adodown styled package you can skip to section `B.1`

-#### 1. Create and clone a repository for your Stata package
+### A.1.
+Create and clone a repository for your Stata package

 Create a GitHub repository for the Stata package.
 Initiate the repository by creating a `README.md` file in the top directory.